 - Tuna: A good lunch partner, tuna is high in stress-fighting vitamins B6 and B12 and is a good low-fat protein source.

-Getting active is just as important as the food we eat in dealing with stress.
+Getting active is just as important as finding foods that won’t stress you out.
 Physical activity, such as a brisk walk, can also work wonders in changing your mood and reducing stress.